OneSchoolSystem.org

 Do you believe in a single public school system, but your children are currently enrolled in a Catholic separate school?
 Change your school support designation back to public school to indicate your support for one school system.
 Your Catholic school board will continue to receive the same funding based on its actual enrolment.

-All of the literature and information you are likely to receive from Ontario's Catholic school boards will indicate that Catholic religious instruction is a mandatory subject in Ontario's publicly funded Catholic schools.
-The truth, however, is that exemptions to this requirement are available on written application to the Board.
-See section 42 (11) - (14) of the Education Act for details and check with your local Catholic school board for their exact procedures for obtaining an exemption.
-Oh ... and tell all your friends.
-They won't hear about this exemption from the Catholic school boards.
+All of the information you are likely to receive from Ontario's publicly funded Catholic school boards will indicate that sectarian Catholic education is a mandatory subject for all students in their secondary schools.
+The truth, however, is that students can be exempted from this requirement upon written application to the board.
+See section 42 (11) - (14) of the Education Act for details and check with your local Catholic school board for their exact procedures for obtaining this exemption.
+Oh ... and tell your friends.
+They likely won't hear about this exemption from their local Catholic school board.
+They are far more likely to be told a lie -- that sectarian Catholic education is mandatory for all students.

 Racial and ethnic segregation